kayjay33/web-store-stripe/buildNotes.md

 ## Styling things to fix:

 - Create an "all" option in the category dropdown to refetch all the products
-- Make the "category" text change to "jewelry" for example when the user selects the jewelry category
 - Make first letter of categories capitalized